-The District's net position continues to be adequate and reflects financial stability.
-Development and property values continue to grow, and while this upward trend appears to be slowing, growth is still expected to continue into the 2019/20 fiscal year.
-The District is cognizant of the significant challenges that lie ahead with increased pension and healthcare costs, as well as the potential for an economic recession.
-It continues to be pro-active in its efforts to prefund pension and OPEB obligations.
-The District made deposits of \$2,100,000 to its PARS (Public Agency Retirement Services) Pension and OPEB Section 115 trust accounts during the 2018/19 fiscal year and has already made another \$1,000,000 deposit in fiscal year 2019/20.
-These funds will serve to offset the growing unfunded liability balances and may also be utilized to offset future qualifying pension and OPEB expenses in the event of an economic downturn.
+The District's net position remains strong and reflects financial stability.
+Development and property values continue to grow, and while the COVID-19 pandemic has created some level of uncertainty, the District has not yet experienced any negative impact on its revenues or financial position because of it.
+The strength of the current housing market and new development in the District, which directly impacts property tax revenues, is expected to continue into the 2020/21 fiscal year.
+The District is cognizant of the significant challenges that lie ahead with increased pension and healthcare costs, as well as the potential of an economic recession triggered by the current global pandemic.
+The District's Board of Directors and staff continue to be pro-active in their efforts to keep healthy reserve balances and prefund pension and OPEB obligations.
+The District made deposits of \$2,000,000 to its PARS (Public Agency Retirement Services) Pension Section 115 trust account during the 2019/20 fiscal year and has budgeted another \$1,000,000 in contributions in fiscal year 2020/21.
+These funds will serve to offset the growing unfunded liability balance and may also be utilized to offset future qualifying pension expenses in the event of an economic downturn.
 The District's Board of Directors and staff continuously monitor and communicate economic trends and forecasts to ensure sound fiscal management.